-QT prolongation may lead to an increased risk for ventricular arrhythmias including Torsade de Pointes, which can be fatal (see section 4.8:"Undesirable effects").
+QT prolongation may lead to an increased risk for ventricular arrhythmias including Torsade de Pointes, which can be fatal (see section 4.8).
 Caution should be exercised in patients with a history or a predisposition for prolongation of QT, those who are taking medicinal products known to prolong QT interval, and those with electrolyte disturbances such as hypokalemia, hypocalcaemia, or hypomagnesaemia.
-In case of QT prolongation, oxaliplatin treatment should be discontinued.
-(See sections 4.5:"Interaction with other medicinal products and other forms of interaction" and 4.8:"Undesirable effects").
+In case of QT prolongation, oxaliplatin treatment should be discontinued (see sections 4.5 and 4.8).